paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-01-03-improving_the_accessibility_of_24_ways.md

 In the intervening years, as tools have improved and best practices have matured, I’ve tweaked the design and refactored the code, and developed [a component library][3] in the process.

-{% include 'screenshots' with screenshots
+{% render 'screenshots' with screenshots
   caption: 'The 24 ways home page.'
   alignment: 'bleed'
 %}